Telehandler Training

 The medium-level order picker is an electric-powered lifting and moving truck.
 The operator stands on a platform positioned in the centre or back.
 These machines are designed for efficient order picking at medium heights (up to 3 metres).

-"Helpful & informative.
+"Helpful and informative.
 Confidence boosted, very personable."

 GW, Portsmouth, Hampshire